Ordinance or Law Coverage Explained: Do You Need It?

 • Insulation and energy-efficiency upgrades

-If your insurer pays for the damaged section of your home, but local code forces you to tear down or abandon the undamaged portion, Coverage C reimburses you for the lost value of those intact sections.
+If your insurer pays for the damaged section of your home but local code forces you to tear down or abandon the undamaged portion, Coverage C reimburses you for the lost value of those intact sections.
 Without it, you're simply losing that part of your investment with no compensation.
+For a broader breakdown of how these protections fit alongside other parts of your policy, see our complete guide to coverages A through F.

 Compare Home Insurance Plans in Ohio